KNett07/Branching/README.md

 * 'git add .' - stage current directory in git index
 * 'git commit -m "msg"' - commit work to local repo with commit msg
+* 'git checkout -b otherBranch' - if it has not yet been created, create this
+* 'git pull origin main' - remerge any other branches back into one main branch project